ajrhensley/NiM_catalyst_screening_HOR_multiscale_nanoparticle_modeling/README.md

 ## Contribution Statement
 Contributions to this project were determined using CRediT (Contributor Roles Taxonomy).
 Here is the contribution statement:
-- I.F. contributed to HOLD.
+- I.F. contributed to conceptualization, data curation, formal analysis, investigation, methodology, validation, visualization, and writing (original draft and revising).
-- A.O. contributed to HOLD.
+- A.O. contributed to supervision, visualization, and writing (original draft and revising).
-- S.W. contributed to HOLD.
+- S.W. contributed to software, supervision, visualization, and writing (original draft and revising).
 - T.R. contributed to data curation, formal analysis, investigation, validation, and visualization.
 - A.J.R.H. contributed to conceptualization, funding acquisition, methodology, project administration, supervision, and writing (original draft).